forrestwilkins/anrcho/README.md

 this model of consensus, anyone can begin organizing locally, securely, and on a peer to peer basis with the members of their community. http://anrcho.com/

+Anrcho is free and open source software, as specified by the GNU General Public License included in this repository.